-The annual Job and Internship Fair will be held online via Brazen Connect, a software to host the fair virtually.
-Because of this change, employers from certain fields/industries will participate on specific dates which offer both morning and afternoon sessions.
-The fields are Healthcare, Business/IT, and Skilled Trades/Manufacturing.
+The annual Job and Internship Fair will be held online via Brazen Connect, a virtual job fair software.
+Employers from certain fields/industries will participate on specific dates.
+Virtual job fairs will be held for Healthcare, Business/IT, and Skilled Trades/Manufacturing.

 Job Seeker Registration

 Virtual Job Fair events are hosted on the Brazen platform by LCC and are made possible thanks to the Michigan Department of Labor and Economic Opportunity's Office of Employment and Training.

 Click on the event(s) you would like to participate in.

 Tips for a Successful Virtual Job Fair

 Before the Fair

 - Watch the Brazen Virtual Event Guide Video.

 - Familiarize yourself with how the Brazen Virtual Job Fair platform works.